mrismanaziz/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## How does Darth Vader like his toast?
+On the dark side.